primaverabss/rose-extensibility-samples/src/csharpRoseDemo/README.md

 # ROSE csharp console application

-This demo application includes several features that allow you to understand how to make API calls to the logistics and financial areas, like sales, purchases and accounting such as:
+This demo application includes several features that allow you to understand how to make API calls to the logistics and financial areas, like sales, purchases and accounting.

 * Orders
-* Invloices
+* Invoices
 * Customer
 * Sales Items